thiagosanches/my-recipes/README.md

 ### How to run it?
 - You can run: `make test` and/or `make (link|unlink)`.

+# WORK IN PROGRESS - THE DOCUMENTATION ABOVE IS DEPRECATED!

 This repository includes:

 * Recipes to a "hybrid" system: Windows 10 and Linux side by side (WSL 2).